mhmdao/mhmdao/README.md

 [![Github](https://img.shields.io/github/followers/mhmdao?label=Follow&style=social)](https://github.com/mhmdao)

-- Recent University graduate with a MSc in Sytems Science and extensive experience in data analytics
+- Data Scientist with experience in leveraging data to develop analytical insights for business decision making.
+Skilled in data analysis, machine learning, and statistical modeling to drive insights from complex datasets.
+Adept at programming in Python and SQL and utilizing various data visualization tools to communicate findings.
-- Proficiency in Python libraries for data science (such as NumPy, Pandas, Seaborn, and Matplotlib)
+- Proficiency in Python libraries and frameworks for data science/ML (such as Sckit-Learn, NumPy, Pandas, Seaborn, and Matplotlib)
 - Highly Skilled in Power BI and SQL queries to analyze data and create reports